wstalcup/wstalcup.github.io/Chapter-11-Roadside-Meetings.md

 “Ah, no, I speak Hillfolk,” He cut in with an awkward tone, “In fact, we’re from the same clan.”

-Marrow bit off a muttered curse when Sycamore started to speak, and Walleye gave him an incredulous look.
+Marrow bit off a muttered curse when Sycamore started to speak, and Perch gave him an incredulous look.
 Granite, for his measure, was too distracted by his soup to give more than a mildly interested glance.

 “I – I see,” Perch said.
 She turned back to Mrs. Maple, “Does your clan have many Westfolk in it?”
 There was skepticism on her face, suspicion.